iclass-cc/iclass-cc.github.io/_posts/2020-12-12-20-08-stereographic-projection.md

 where $R_{e}$ is the equatorial radius and $\chi$ is the [conformal latitude](https://mathworld.wolfram.com/ConformalLatitude.html).

+## Use of the β and π Methods to Determine Fold Orientation

 The orientation of bedding measured at different locations across a fold can be used to determine the attitude of the fold axis and of the axial plane.
 The readings have introduced these methods.
-In this section, we will use the following strike and dip measurements of folded beds to illustrate the methods:
+In this article, we will use the following strike and dip measurements of folded beds to illustrate the methods:

 110°/40°SW  150°/45°SW